-Launch the ePO Policy Catalog
+Launch the ePO Policy Catalog to View Policies

 The Policy Catalog page in ePO allows you to see all your Privilege Management for Windows policies and attributes and perform various actions on them.
 This screenshot is from ePO 5.10.